Anatomiclab/GastroFLOW/README.md

 Step 2: Run the script `Machine_learning_external_generation.py`

-1. Modify the following lines to specify the data paths.
-Note that the cross-validation fold needs to be modified manually:
+1. Modify the following lines to specify the data paths:

 Line 4: `csv_data=pd.read_csv(r"SVM--linear/report_pos_.csv")` **(Specify the path of the results for the case WSIs predicted as positive (CA) by the machine learning models)**